Rebound relationships are often (but not always) born out of a person’s denial and lost self esteem.

 Can You Fall In Love With A Rebound?

 It’s much more likely that one will feel infatuated with a rebound partner rather than falling in love with them.
+Because rebounds are about filling a ‘hole’ from a breakup with the novelty of dating a new person.

 Falling in love or romantic love leads to a true pair bond in us humans.
 Due to the fact that a lot of rebound relationships are founded on novelty and distraction, they bypass essential stages of bonding.